 Provide all local information as necessary for compilation of the Continuum of Care Housing Inventory Count and support the HMIS Lead Agency in preparing the Annual Homeless Assessment Report (AHAR) and HUD System Performance Measures (SPM).

-2. HMIS
+2. HMIS Advisory Committee

-The CoCs exercise the following responsibilities for HMIS governance through the HMIS
+The CoCs exercise the following responsibilities for HMIS governance through the HMIS Advisory Committee:

-Implement and continuously improve the HMIS.
+Develop and review the HMIS Governance Charter, HMIS Policy and Procedures Manual, Agency Partnership Agreements and Agency User Agreements to submit to the CoCs for approval

-Ensure the HMIS scope aligns with the requirements of gencies, HUD and other federal partners, and other stakeholder groups.
+Ensure the HMIS scope aligns with the requirements of Partner Agencies, HUD and other federal partners, and other stakeholder groups.

-Address any issue that has major implications for the HMIS, such as HMIS Data Standards revisions released by HUD or performance problems.
+Address any issue that has major implications for the HMIS, such as HMIS Data Standards revisions released by HUD or WellSky performance problems.

-Ensure gency and user compliance with the federal HMIS Standards and all HMIS operational agreements, policies and procedures.
+Ensure Partner Agency and user compliance with the federal HMIS Standards and all HMIS operational agreements, policies and procedures.

-Provide guidance and oversight of HMISrelated user and gency compliance monitoring undertaken by the HMIS Lead Agency.
+Provide guidance and oversight of HMIS-related user and Partner Agency compliance monitoring undertaken by the HMIS Lead Agency.

+2A.
+HMIS User Group

+In order to effectively evaluate HMIS and implementation improvements of the system, the HMIS User Group will convene quarterly meetings of HMIS users to discuss the functionality of the system, identify strengths and weaknesses, and create opportunities for HMIS users to learn from each other.
+This HMIS User Group will communicate weaknesses and issues they see with the system, along with any suggestions for remedying said issues, to the HMIS Advisory Committee to be addressed.

 3. HMIS Lead Agency

-The Institute for Community Alliances presently serves as the ead gency for the , managing and administering all HMIS operations and activities.
+The Institute for Community Alliances presently serves as the HMIS Lead Agency for the CoCs, managing and administering all HMIS operations and activities.
 These responsibilities are contingent on receipt of the appropriate funding from the CoCs and Partner Agencies.
 The responsibilities of the HMIS Lead Agency include:

 I. General